insin/nwb/docs/Configuration.md

 ##### `define`: `Object`

-By default, nwb will use Webpack's [`DefinePlugin`](https://webpack.github.io/docs/list-of-plugins.html#defineplugin) to replace all occurances of `process.env.NODE_ENV` with a string containing `NODE_ENV`'s current value.
+By default, nwb will use Webpack's [`DefinePlugin`](https://webpack.js.org/plugins/define-plugin/) to replace all occurrences of `process.env.NODE_ENV` with a string containing `NODE_ENV`'s current value.

 You can configure a `define` object to add your own constant values.